Daren Shiau: Education

-Shiau was born in Singapore in 1971, and is of Hakka and Peranakan grandparentage.
+Shiau was born in Singapore in 1971, and is a Hakka and Peranakan descent.
 He was educated at Raffles Institution, Raffles Junior College, and graduated from the Law Faculty of the National University of Singapore on the Dean's List in 1996.

 A Fulbright scholar, and an alumnus of the East-West Center in Honolulu established by the United States Congress in 1960, Shiau was the Visiting Writer in Fall 2003 to the University of California, Berkeley.